 Day 9 in Delft

-On the 20th of December, we will make quite a trip towards the western part of The Netherlands and will enter a completely different region.
+We will make quite a trip towards the western part of The Netherlands and will enter a completely different region.
 The drive from Maastricht to Delft will take you around 2 hours and 40 minutes.
 It’s best to arrive in Delft somewhere in the morning.
 This way you can explore quite a bit of Delft in a little less than a day.
 And Delft is worth a visit as there are plenty of things to do and see in one day.

 Best hotels and B&B’s to stay in Delft